 Omnichannel marketing means using all the possible channels to reach out to the customers using both online as well as offline mode.
-Online mode includes social media platforms such as Facebook, Instagram, Twitter, and emails, while all the physical stores come under the offline channel.
+Online marketing includes social media platforms such as Facebook, Instagram, Twitter, and emails, while all the physical stores come under the offline channel.

 The main aim of the Omnichannel is to provide a similar type of experience at all the levels.
 Understanding the customer’s behaviour and planning accordingly and interacting with customers on a personal level.
 Personalize all the messages to the customers according to their preference and choices.
 All these efforts make the customer and buyer relationship more engaging.